snystrom/snystrom.github.io/content/_index.md

 <center>

-I am currently a Data Scientist II at [Locus Biosciences](https://www.locus-bio.com/).
+I am a Molecular Biologist turned Data Scientist and Software Engineer, passionate about building high-quality data stacks and user-friendly performant software.

 I did my PhD in Genetics & Molecular Biology at UNC where I wrote a lot of code and did a lot of pipetting.